Licensed. Bonded.

 Arizona ROC Contractor License

-The Arizona Registrar of Contractors (ROC) licenses and regulates construction contractors in the state.
+The Arizona Registrar of Contractors (ROC) licenses and regulates construction contractors statewide.
 To obtain an ROC license, a contractor must pass a trade examination, demonstrate financial responsibility, maintain a surety bond, carry insurance, and have a clean disciplinary record.
 Arizona law requires any contractor performing work valued at over $1,000 to be ROC licensed.
 Hiring an unlicensed contractor puts you at significant financial and legal risk.

 Why This Protects You